Circular society

 Chemical recycling technology is a cutting-edge technology that thermally decomposes used polystyrene products and returns them to their raw material, styrene monomer, and PSJ will continue to establish this technology through repeated demonstration experiments.

-Complying with the Act on Promotion of Resources Circulation Related to Plastics
+Compliance with the Act on Promotion of Resources Recycling of Plastics

-In the "Plastic Resources Circulation Strategy" formulated by the government in 2019, one of the milestones is to "reduce cumulative one-way plastic emissions by 25% by 2030," and in order to achieve this, waste plastic We must reduce emissions by approximately 3% per year on average over the period.
-To this end, we will take the following actions:
+In the "Plastic Resources Circulation Strategy" formulated by the government in 2019, one of the milestones is to "reduce the cumulative amount of single-use plastic emissions by 25% by 2030," and in order to achieve this, we must reduce waste plastic emissions by an average of about 3% per year over the period.
+To achieve this, we will work on the following implementation items.

 1. Try to use it for a long time.